As-MyStar/FotoFaultFixer/README.md

 # FotoFaultFixer
 A .net core class library and WPF UI tool to fix faults in old photos.
+See a example of it in-action here: https://www.youtube.com/watch?v=9h9NCo1y1H4

 This uses techniques from the book "Modern Algorithms for Image Processing" by Vladimir Kovalevsky.
 The code here is an modified/optimized version, based on some of the code samples in the book.